itsAiham/dice_game/README.md

 **make coverage**, to run unittest and get the report about testing.

-**make html'**,  to get a visual report about which lines have been covered and which not.
+**make html**,  to get a visual report about which lines have been covered and which not.

 **make flake8**, to run code cleaner.